 As your production grows, more and more components are added, and your ability to identify that moment when things go wrong becomes more limited.

-Coralogix’s Error Volume Anomaly introduces an automatic model that learns the ratio of error logs/bad API responses across all different environments/components/services throughout the different hours of the day and days of the week so you can get a pinpointed insight on any abnormal error behavior across your stack.
+Coralogix’s Error Volume Anomaly feature automatically learns the ratio of error logs and bad API responses across different environments and times, so you can instantly pinpoint any abnormal error behavior across your stack.

 Volume Anomalies also tie in our ability to understand your error types, version upgrades, and log severity to deliver an automatic analysis of the error spike reason by pointing out suspected error types and suspected versions that caused the issue.

 In your Insights timeline, look for the Volume anomaly event:

 3) The Logs tab and Loggregation tabs will contain all error logs generated by the anomalous component during the anomaly timeframe and their templates.

 Note that you also get an email notification whenever a volume anomaly occurs, you can modify the components on which you want to be alerted in our notification settings.

 Another layer of visibility added to your log data, enjoy it and send us your thoughts 🙂